 Physical activities can ward off chronic diseases like cardiovascular diseases, cancer, and type 2 diabetes.
 Research shows when people aged between the 40s and 60s regularly exercise, they reduce their mortality rate by 35%.

-Physical workouts in the 40s and 50s improve your lifestyle and cut stress.
+Being active in your 40s and 50s improve your lifestyle and cut stress.
 You have less chances of getting sick and extending your overall lifespan.
 Getting into an active lifestyle requires discipline and motivation.
 It can start to become fun.
 Follow the tips above and get moving!